cli-kit/cli-command/README.md

 ## Configuration

-Invoke the configuration method with an object to override the default configuration.
+Invoke the `configure()` method with an object to override the default configuration.

 ```javascript
 var stash = {};